Code-Institute-Submissions/brunoroncete-project2/README.md

 ## User Stories
 ### First Time Visitor Goals
-1. As a first time visitor, I want to easily see if the gym offers the service that I am looking for.
+1. As a first time visitor, I want a clear understanding of the interactive game on show.
-2. As a first time visitor, I want to find information about the classes that the gym offers.
+2. As a first time visitor, I want to have live scoring and a timer showing how long I take to win the game.

+# Return Visitor Goals

-3. As a fisrt time visitor, I want to find out the cost of the services provided.
+1. As a return visitor, I want to enjoy the game.

 ## Design
 ### Colour Scheme